Ceremony and tradition

 Rituals and tradition have an important place in expressing the values of a group.
 The colorful gowns worn at commencement and freshman convocation, and the four Ionic columns that grace the stage at both ceremonies, are a means by which we remind ourselves of the ties that bind the present to the past, the graduates of the University of Washington with the scholars of ancient times.

-Tradition connects us not only to our past, but to our future as well.
+Dr. Moore noted that tradition connects us not only to our past, but to our future as well.
 In affirming and understanding where we have come from, we are in a position to see where we might go.
-Dr. Moore noted that students who enter a university are almost always bystanders, people on the side of a river, looking at the flow of ideas, inventions, musical creations, and so on, that flow past.
+Students who enter a university are almost always bystanders, people on the side of a river, looking at the flow of ideas, inventions, musical creations, and so on, that flow past.
 And they begin university life by being good, dutiful observers.
 In the course of their education with us, we try to get them to jump in – to get wet, try out their own ideas, be part of the flow of ideas that makes a civilization what it is.
 And sometimes we succeed.
 Tradition is the name for that effort.
 It is the stubborn resolve to keep on trying to sustain good ideas and to acknowledge them when they come and to make them our best beacon of progress, whatever the win-loss record may be of our football team.

-Every entering freshman class joins the grand collation of ideas that unites present-day students with the historical procession of all the various disciplines in this great University and makes these students part of their ongoing development.
-Dr. Moore feels that every senior class needs to take a break from their other busy activities and reflect on what has happened over their four or five years at the University in affirming what the old thinkers knew.
+Every entering freshman class, said Dr. Moore, joins the grand collation of ideas that unites present-day students with the historical procession of all the various disciplines in this great University and makes these students part of their ongoing development.
+Every senior class needs to take a break from their other busy activities and reflect on what has happened over their four or five years at the University in affirming what the old thinkers knew.
 And also what they didn’t know.

 The mission of a university

-The mission of a university, said Dr. Moore, is to gather and preserve, as Matthew Arnold put it, “the best that has been thought and said.”
+Dr. Moore closed his talk by explaining what he believes is the mission of a university: to gather and preserve, as Matthew Arnold put it, “the best that has been thought and said.”
 But as we undertake to gather and preserve the best ideas mankind has hit upon it is not to present them as sterile exhibits in some stuffy museum of lofty thoughts.
 It is instead to make these ideas a solid foundation from which new ideas can spring.
 The mace, the music, the gowns, and all these other festive ritual ingredients are simply symbolic reminders of the University’s special way of uniting where we are now with what has brought us here, so that we can get a good fix on where we may be going.